-This interface is the landing page for the application.
-It is the page one sees once successfully logged in to the application.
-It also includes paragraphs for explaining each of the capabilities/features of the application; Incidents, Calibration, Unprocessed Events, Settings and Export.
+Home View is the landing page for the application.
+It is the page you see once successfully logged in to the application.

+Home View includes paragraphs explaining each of the capabilities/features of the application; Incidents, Calibration, Unprocessed Events, Settings and Export.